About the Programme

 Getting ready to the labour market

-Part of our program is a six-week mandatory professional internship, and we have a decade-long relationship with well-known participants in business, academia and public administration (see their list here).
+Part of our programme is a six-week mandatory professional internship, and we have a decade-long relationship with well-known participants in business, academia and public administration (see their list here).

 The combination of all these makes it possible for our graduate students to choose from a number of job offers in one of the most sought-after, well-paying professions on the labour market.
 According to experience, our students can easily find a job; and based on labour market forecasts, the demand for this profession is going to grow in the future.